 B. Tech.
-IV (CSE) Semester - VII FORMAL SPECIFICATION AND VERIFICATION OF REAL TIME SYSTEMS L т Ρ Credit (CORE ELECTIVE - 6) S CS471 Scheme 3 0 0 03
+IV (CSE) Semester - VII FORMAL SPECIFICATION AND VERIFICATION OF REAL TIME SYSTEMS (CORE ELECTIVE - 6) CS479 Scheme

 1. Course Outcomes (COs): At the At the end of the course, students will be able to CO1 understand automatic verification of programs using different techniques like, propositional logic and predicate logic.
 CO2 apply methods of program verification for the given problem and represent system using Binary Decision Diagrams.
 CO3 analyse the programs for correctness and complexity.
 CO4 evaluate different programs using model checking methods.
 CO5 design and develop a framework for software verification.